r-craig73/rub_duino/README.md

 - [ ] As a admin, I want users to have '--R--L' (out of CRUD-L) capabilities on other user's sensors.

 ### Instructions (assuming Mac OS)
-* Clone repository and move to the home repository folder `Computer:travel_api user$`.
+* Clone repository and move to the home repository folder `rub_duino`.
 * Run `$ gem install rails`.
 * Verify that you are using ruby-2.4.1 in your terminal(s).
 * Run `$ bundle install` to install Ruby gems packages related to the Gemfile in the top level.